danieljwright/CV-project/README.md

 ## 2. Methodology

 We first shuffle the MNIST training dataset, which consists of 60000 images.
-We then take 6 different subsets of this shuffled dataset, and apply a different noise to each of these subsets.
+We then take 6 different subsets of this shuffled dataset, with 10000 images in each subset, and apply a different noise to each of these subsets.

-1) The noise that we apply to the first subset is a perspective transform.
+1) The noise that we apply to the first subset is a random perspective transform on each input image, using torchvision.transforms.v2.RandomPerspective().
+We set the probability of an image being transformed as 1, as we want all images to be transformed.
+The degree of distortion is set to 0.6, and the fill value is set to -1, so areas outside the transformed image are filled using the edge pixel value.
+An example of such a transformation is shown in the image below.

+2) For the second subset, we apply random gaussian blur to each image, using torchvision.transforms.v2.GaussianBlur(), using a gaussian kernel os size 5, and a standard deviation uniformly chosen from the range (1, 5) for creating the kernel that will do the blurring.

+3) For the third subset, for each image, we create a 28*28 array where all values are sampled from a Gaussian distribution with mean 0 and standard deviation 1, and we add this gaussian noise to the image.

+4) For the fourth subset, we randomly erase a rectangular region from the images with probability 0.5, using torchvision.transforms.v2.RandomErasing(), with an erasing value of -1.

+5) For the fifth subset, we perform an elastic transform on the images, using torchvision.transforms.v2.ElasticTransform(), taking magnitude of displacements as 125.

+6) Finally, for the sixth subset, we randomly rotate the images using torchvision.transforms.v2.RandomRotation() upto 30 degrees.

+We then define a simple Convolutional Neural Network, which will train on all of these subsets, and the entire training dataset (without any noise) as well.
+Our CNN has two convolutional layers, the first one having 1 input channel and 2 output channels, and the second one having 2 input and 4 output channels, both having kernel sizes of 3, and stride and padding of 1.
+Both convolutional layers are followed by max pooling layers using a kernel size of 2, stride of 2, and a padding of 0.
+These are followed by two fully connected linear layers, with the last layer having 10 outputs corresponding to the 10 classes.
+We train this network across all datasets using the Adam optimizer using a learning rate of 0.001, a batch size of 64, for 1 epoch, and the loss function that is optimized is the Cross Entropy Loss.
+We have a deliberately chosen a very simple CNN, and a simple greyscale dataset, as we can scale up the network and dataset complexity in case of positive results with a smimpler dataset and network, hence it is wise in the interest of energy efficiency to initially do a scaled down version of this research.
+Also, it is not so hard to achieve more than 99% test accuracy for MNIST with more complex networks, so we choose to use a simple network so we can observe if there are any gains using our similarity-based warm started network.